zgoodwin/skin_dev_rna_seq/README.md

 * **./data/sample_key.csv -** Metadata for each sample, specifying the timepoint, genotype and unique ID for each mouse.
 * **./data/all_diffexp_genes.csv -** List of differentially expressed genes (relative to wt) for all time points.

+The ./data/data_formats.md file contains definitions for each column of each table.

 ## Plot info

 The ./plots/ directory contains diagnostic plots drawn by the genotype_analysis_script program.
 Below are some brief descriptions on how to interpret them.
 More information can be found on the [limma voom](https://bioconductor.org/packages/release/bioc/html/limma.html) documentation.